 Biggest Wheel to Lift Summary on F250

-So this a quick glance of what your biggest options are in terms of lift and wheel sizes.
+So this is a quick glance at what your biggest options are in terms of lift and wheel sizes.

 |Stock||33” x 12.5”||Stock rims|

 The biggest tire you can fit on a 2019 F250 with no suspension upgrade or aftermarket rims are 275/65/20 or 295 on an 18”.
 If you are prepared to fit a 2” lift you can comfortably fit 35”x12.5” R20